MariaDB Authorization and Permissions for SQL Server Users

 GRANT some_role TO username@hostname;

 ...the user will not have that role automatically enabled.
-He will have to enable it explicitly:
+They will have to enable it explicitly:

 SET ROLE some_role;